Slovenia was the first country I ever fell in love with.

 And I’ll be honest with you guys: I really wanted to hate Slovenia.

-I was disappointed and frustrated with my friend’s flakiness, and it made me want to hate the place she was going to show me.
+I was disappointed and frustrated by my friend’s flakiness, and it made me want to hate the place she was going to show me.

 Little did I know, it’s damn near impossible to hate a country as wonderful as Slovenia.